 The Company does not allocate total assets, liabilities or equipment and leasehold improvements to the segments.
 Amortization of tangible assets is allocated to the segments based on the square footage occupied.
 Amortization of identifiable intangible assets is allocated to the Canaccord Genuity segment, as it relates to the acquisition of Genuity, and the 50% interest in BGF.
 Amortization of the identifiable intangible assets acquired through the purchase of CSHP is allocated to Canaccord Genuity and Canaccord Genuity Wealth Management segments in the UK and Europe (Channel Islands).
-Amortization of identifiable intangible assets acquired through the acquisition of Eden Financial is allocated to Canaccord Genuity Wealth Management segments in the UK and Europe (Eden Financial).
-The accounting policies of the segments are the same as those described in Note 4.
+Amortization of identifiable intangible assets acquired through the segments are the same as those described in Note 4.
 There are no significant intersegment revenues.
 Income taxes are managed on a Company basis and are not allocated to operating segments.
 All revenue and operating profit is derived from external customers.